open/close all folders

 - In the source material, Present Trunks (but not Future Trunks) could easily become a Super Saiyan at a young age because he was conceived after Vegeta became a Super Saiyan.
 However, in this series, Vegeta gets Bulma pregnant before he becomes a Super Saiyan.

 - In the second episode, Goku calls Raditz by name, even though Raditz never shared his name when he introduced himself here.

-- Goku's fight with Frieza takes a sudden and unexplained shift from them being evenly matched to Frieza effortlessly trouncing him due to Frieza powering up being skipped, the footage from Frieza powering up instead changing to Frieza being struck by lightning from God, and it does nothing to him.
+- Goku's fight with Freeza takes a sudden and unexplained shift from them being evenly matched to Freeza effortlessly trouncing him due to Freeza powering up being skipped, the footage from Freeza powering up instead changing to Freeza being struck by lightning from God, and it does nothing to him.

 - Adaptational Villainy: Guru in the original was A Father to His Men and was very Too Good for This Sinful Earth.
-Here, he's a Jerk with a Heart of Jerk who's arguably a worse monster than Frieza especially how he ordered his people to kill their Albino brethren in order to hide the fact he drank the water supply.
+Here, he's a Jerk With A Heart Of Jerk who's arguably a worse monster than Freeza especially how he ordered his people to kill their Albino brethren in order to hide the fact he drank the water supply.

 - Do we even want to go into how Popo's scarier than the original?

 - The Bad Future versions of Android 17 and 18 were already some of the darkest villains in the original anime, but here they go even further, rivaling Freeza in terms of horrifying evil.

 - Played with with Bardock.
 On the one hand, he's not any more villainous than what he was in the anime.
 On the other, TFS doesn't sugarcoat the fact that he was, in effect, a genocidal space mercenary.